IdoVolf/Spamton-Buddy/README.md

 - He dances (1 default dance and 3 more uniqe rare ones)
 - That’s it.
 He watches.
 He waits.
 - Works instantly on page load.
 No setup.
 Just Spamton.
 - says voiceline if clicked
+- toggle "fire mod ;)" with mouse scrool on him
 - can be grabbed and moved
 - adorable
 ## 🖼️ Icon